 Watch the geyser Old Faithful explode into the sky, and discover Yellowstone’s more hidden treasures as you explore in the comfort of heated snow coaches.

-Go on a snowshoeing expedition to track wildlife with a guide (kids only), and ride a horse-drawn sleigh through Gallatin Canyon.
+Go on a snowshoeing expedition to track wildlife with a guide (kids only).

 Meet an award-winning cinematographer who has filmed wolves and other wildlife, and learn about the reintroduction of wolves into Yellowstone.